Sv443-Network/JokeAPI/dev/docs/endpoints.md

 ## Location and execution of endpoints:
 ### Location:
-Endpoints are located in the folder defined in `settings.endpoints.dirPath` (by default `./endpoints/`).
+Endpoints are located in the folder defined in `settings.endpoints.get.dirPath` (by default `./endpoints/`).

 <br>